Sildenafil Treatment Plan

 Telemedicine has the advantage of convenience but it relies on your honesty and on your involvement in the process.
-That includes reading everything below carefully (including the package insert now online and when it arrives in print with your medication), and communicating with your doctor.
+That includes reading everything below carefully (including the package insert now online and when it arrives in print with your medication), and communicating with your doctor or nurse practitioner.
 If your health should change, should you have a side effect, should the medicine not work or stop working over time, should you be prescribed ANY new medication or change your medication regimen, should you visit another doctor, please contact us.
 Keep EVERY healthcare provider informed.

 Also, and perhaps most importantly, the fact that you have ED may mean you have other health conditions that should be addressed–not simply because improving your health can make using medication unnecessary, but because treating underlying conditions like hypertension, diabetes, or simmering vascular disease, could save your life.
 Seeing a healthcare provider to identify and manage any underlying condition could be the most important step you take.

-Your physician has prescribed a medication as part of your treatment plan.
+Your physician or nurse practitioner has prescribed a medication as part of your treatment plan.
 Being fully informed is the only way for you to know if it suits your needs and if you want to accept it as presented.
 You may reject it or you may want to request a modification to the plan.
 Please, do not hesitate to make your voice heard.
 Contact us with any questions.

 Let’s begin.
 Read everything below and don’t forget to read the package insert included here as well—and when it arrives with your medicine.
 Keep all the literature handy in case your medical status changes and you need to refer back to it.